 The brand experienced strong growth in the 1920s.
 The company expanded its reach throughout the United States by building additional production facilities and enhancing its distribution network.
 A major advertising campaign featuring bright billboards and posters boosted brand recognition.
 Despite the Great Depression, the company continued to expand its product offerings in the 1930s, introducing new flavors like Lemon Crush, which helped attract new customers and strengthen its position in the soft drink industry.

 The 1940s saw advancements in production technology.
-By modernizing its production lines and refining carbonation, the brand maintained consistent product quality on a large scale.
+By modernizing its production lines and refining its carbonation process, the brand maintained consistent product quality at scale.
 During this time, the drink became a favorite among American military personnel.

-In the 1950s, the company updated its packaging and introduced a new glass bottle with an embossed logo, which became iconic.
+In the 1950s, the company updated its packaging and introduced a new glass bottle with an iconic embossed logo.
 The brand expanded its flavor lineup to include strawberry and grape during this period.

 The 1960s and 1970s were marked by international expansion.
 The drink gained recognition globally, entering markets in Canada, Mexico, and other countries.
 This period also saw the introduction of aluminum cans.